kaizendorks/dexa/README.md

 dx init my-stack test-project
 ```

-If you inspect the generated project, you will notice the stack used the template defined inside its ./init folder.
+If you inspect the generated project, you will notice the stack used the project template defined inside its ./init folder.
 ```
 test-project
 ├── sample-copy.md